 - reinforce concepts learned in classes

-- the research lab and department provide a smaller unit within the university
+- the research group and department provide a smaller unit within the university

-- boost career prospects (graduate school, medical school)
+- boost career prospects (graduate school, medical school, industry, teaching)

 - gain motivation and confidence

 - have fun (excitement of discovery, interaction with others, exposure to new ideas and methods)